MSLebrasseur/OSM/Mapathon/Bambari.md

 * The image link is : https://b.tiles.mapbox.com/v3/icrc.me2ebofl/{z}/{x}/{y}.png

-* Move the backgound a bit, in order to match the elements with the image
+* Move the background a bit, in order to match the elements with the image
 ![](http://gis.asseng.info/bambari/TM_Alignment.png)

 * Draw the missing buildings and roads using the satellite image as background.